Healthy Weight Loss Tips to Try at Home

 Slim fast with fasting

 If you’ve done any snooping around the wellness corner of the Internet, glossy magazines or social media, you’ll know intermittent fasting is a buzzword that crops up a lot.
 This method has been heralded for its weight loss credentials by making you eat fewer calories overall.
 You can fast in various ways: the 5:2 diet (eating a normal diet for five days a week, while restricting calorie intake to 500-600 calories on the other two days) and the 16:8 method (fasting every day for 16 hours and eating all your food in an 8-hour window).
 In one investigation, participants who fasted demonstrated a 4-7% decrease in abdominal fat in 6-24 weeks viii.
+Learn more about fasting for weight loss here.

 Time for that much-quoted nugget of any health guru’s weight-loss mantra: exercise!
 One of the best ways to blast fat is with cardio, such as jogging, cycling, power walking or hiking.
 Cardio burns calories, gets your heart pumping and floods your brain with ‘feel-good’ hormones.
 This form of exercise seems to be especially effective at tackling abdominal fat, too ix.
 For weight loss, the National Institutes of Health recommend least 30 to 45 minutes of moderate-intensity exercise on three to five days a week x.
 Oh, and don’t forget strength training, either.
 Lifting weights and using your body for resistance is another way to torch fat and sculpt your body.